hpsaturn/ESPNowCam/README.md

 }
 ```

+Note: if you don't define any specific target, the radio will work in broadcasting mode, that means **1:N mode**, for instance one camera sending video to multiple screen receivers.

+### P2P mode (1:1)

-It is also possible to define a specific target:
+It's also possible to define a specific target:

 ```cpp
 uint8_t macRecv[6] = {0xB8,0xF0,0x09,0xC6,0x0E,0xCC};